-by Kiersten Bryant, Head Editor, INALJ California
+by Kiersten Bryant, former Head Editor, INALJ California

 How Does This Networking Thing Work?